TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Results and Analysis

 Deep learning and conventional machine learning are not contradictory options for TinyML design in healthcare.
 As shown by the performances in terms of detection accuracy, latency, and memory footprint, deep learning based methods can learn to extract essential features that are not visible or noticeable in conventional feature engineering.
 These extracted features could further improve the detection performances.
 On the other hand, conventional machine learning based methods benefit from the low computational complexity.
 These methods are relatively simple to be implemented and deployed on board, with lower memory footprint and execution latency.
 Therefore, it is natural and practical to combine these two types of AI/ML algorithms to gain better comprehensive performances.

-The resource constraints on tiny and embedded devices are the critical obstacle for complex model deployment.
-The future solutions can be divided into two folds: 1) New toolchain for model deployment.
-The toolchain should be able to provide full-stack solutions, including model structure design, model compression, and deployment with low-level optimization; 2) Tiny and embedded platform with emerging devices to enrich hardware resources.
-Only the platform equipped with more resources could further improve detection performances.
+The resource constraints on tiny and embedded devices are the critical obstacle for larger model deployment for better accuracy.
+The future solutions can be concluded as follows: 1) New toolchain for model deployment.
+The toolchain should be able to provide full-stack solutions, including model structure design, model compression, and deployment with low-level optimization; 2) Tiny and embedded platform with emerging devices to enrich hardware resources~\cite{yan2022swim}.
+The platform equipped with more resources could further improve detection performances; 3) Cross-layer co-design for the specific health application or even individual.
+Co-optimize the components ranging from devices, circuits, architecture, system, and algorithm design instead of developing each component independently and separately~\cite{jiang2020device, jiang2020hardware}; 4) Self-adaptation on both hardware and software levels.
+Adjust the hardware and software settings to make the medical device tailored to each individual's changing circumstances for better accuracy and efficiency.

 In the scenarios of health applications, non-iid health data is universal for model training and practical testing such as the patient-wise data partition applied in TDC'22.
-The new optimizations targeting on model generalization and personalization such as meta-learning and prior medical knowledge incorporated learning are the key solution to address the challenge~\cite{jia2021device, jia2022personalized}.
-In addition to the optimization methods, the metric that objectively measures the generalization of the model is essential for TinyML in healthcare.
+The new optimizations targeting model generalization such as meta-learning are the key solution to address the challenge~\cite{jia2022personalized}.
+In addition, the metric that objectively measures the generalization of the model is essential for TinyML in healthcare.